Living with bowel cancer

 Treatment for bowel cancer (colon and rectum) can cause changes to your bowel.
 These effects can last for a few weeks or months after treatment.
 Sometimes they might go on for longer.

-There are many organisations, support groups, books, videos and other resources to help you cope with bowel cancer and the treatment.
+There are many organisations, support groups and other resources to help you cope with bowel cancer and treatment.
 You can also find out about suppliers of stoma appliances.

 Jan’s story